Sandpaper for Auto Body Work

 Medium: 80-Grit

 However, light streaking will still be present if you apply heavy force.
-Therefore, the use of 80-grit sandpaper on a vehicle will usually need to be followed by a smooth-out sanding with a higher-grit sandpaper.
-Ultimately, 80-grit is best used on vehicles that need considerable sanding in select areas, but without the roughness of lower-grit options.
+When using an 80-grit sandpaper on a vehicle, it’s best to follow it up with a higher-grit sandpaper for smoothening.
+Ultimately, 80-grit is best used on vehicles that need considerable sanding in select areas but without the roughness of lower-grit options.

-An 80-grit piece of sandpaper could come in most useful on cars with more than one prior paint job, as well as vehicles with light corrosion around the edges.
-For example, a car that has a five-year-old paint job over an earlier, initial coat of paint might be difficult to sand with higher-grit sandpaper.
+An 80-grit piece of sandpaper could be most useful on cars with more than one prior paint job and vehicles with light corrosion around the edges.
+For example, a car with a five-year-old paint job over an earlier initial coat of paint might be difficult to sand with higher-grit sandpaper.
 On the other hand, 80-grit could more easily work through the layers of paint and primer to reveal the metal surface.

-Likewise, light rust along the lower edges of the doors could easily be sanded off with 80-grit sandpaper.
+Likewise, you can easily sand off light rust along the lower edges of the doors with 80-grit sandpaper.

 Shop 80G Abrasive Discs Online